Differential Privacy Noise Budget Calculator

 As you issue queries over time, update this field.
 The calculator will estimate how much of the budget has been consumed and how much remains if you continue to allocate epsilon evenly.

-The calculator reports several useful quantities derived from your inputs:
+The calculator reports several useful quantities derived from your differential privacy inputs:

 If the remaining budget is close to zero or negative, your planned number of queries is not compatible with the chosen total ε.
-You can address this by reducing the number of queries, accepting more noise (smaller per-query epsilon), or increasing the total privacy budget after a careful policy review.
+You can address that by reducing the number of queries, accepting more noise through a smaller per-query epsilon, or increasing the total privacy budget after a careful policy review.

 The per-query epsilon is